livia994/lab2pw/README.md

 - Mobile-friendly toggle menu to conveniently hide navigation options on smaller screens
 - Quick order selection button, exclusive to mobile screens, for faster and more accessible purchases

+## Frameworks

+I have chosen to optimize and improve the process of styling of 2 sections of my landing page (Hero and Products Sections) by using Tailwind CSS framework.

+For the Hero section:

+- Used Tailwind utilities for layout, background, and text styles
+- Improved responsiveness with flexbox and padding adjustments
+- Added hover effects for the call-to-action button

+For the Products section:

+- Used Tailwind grid and flex utilities for product layout
+- Applied hover effects and transitions
+- Adjusted spacing and text styling to improve the design

 ## Live Demo

 https://youtu.be/vdWgj-Vu82E